yukinoda/KmCaster/README.md

 ## Linux Java Version

-Depending on the Linux distribution, Java 14 can be installed using:
+Depending on the Linux distribution, Java 14 can be installed by issuing one of the following commands in a terminal:

 ```
 sudo apt install openjdk-14-jdk
 sudo pacman -S jdk-openjdk
 ```

-Switching from earlier versions of Java to Java 14 can be accomplished using one of the following:
+Switching from earlier versions of Java to Java 14 can be accomplished issuing one of the following commands in a terminal:

 ```
 sudo update-alternatives --config java